 Understanding early indicators for diabetes in young healthy adults

-Dr Shaw explained that high insulin levels in the blood (termed hyperinsulinemia) is linked with increased prevalence of obesity, insulin resistance and diabetes as well as other diseases including coronary heart disease, stroke, hypertension and cancer.
+Associate Professor Shaw explained that high insulin levels in the blood (termed hyperinsulinemia) is linked with increased prevalence of obesity, insulin resistance and diabetes as well as other diseases including coronary heart disease, stroke, hypertension and cancer.
 Usually, the development of these diseases occurs over decades and clinical features only become apparent once the disease is firmly established and difficult to reverse.

-“Almost 2 million Australians have diabetes and the cost impact is estimated at $14.6 billion, so there is an urgent and growing need to improve ways to prevent and treat the disease.”
+“Almost 2 million Australians have diabetes, and the cost impact is estimated at $14.6 billion, so there is an urgent and growing need to improve ways to prevent and treat the disease.”